youngcopy/dpdk/doc/guides/getting_started_guide/appendix/dpdk_meson_build_options.rst

 Changing the Build Type
 -----------------------

-To change the build type from the default "debugoptimized" to a regular "debug" build, you can either:
+To change the build type from the default "release" to a regular "debug" build, you can either:

 - Pass ``-Dbuildtype=debug`` or ``--buildtype=debug`` to meson when configuring the build folder initially.